agiza/jParadrag/README.md

 				width 			: 600, 	// the width of your panorama window *All your images must be >= this width* height			: 400, 	// the height of your panorama window startingZIndex 	: 1,
-				startPosition 	: null, // by default the panorama will start in the middle, otherwise use pixels from the left factor 			: 2,	// the parallax factor, each layer back will move at half the speed of the one in front onDrag 			: function(){  }, // called when the drag starts onDragStop 		: function(){  }, // called when the drag stops
+				startPosition 	: null, // by default the panorama will start in the center of the front image, otherwise use pixels from the left factor 			: 2,	// the parallax factor, each layer back will move at half the speed of the one in front onDrag 			: function(){  }, // called when the drag starts onDragStop 		: function(){  }, // called when the drag stops